 What comes up time and time again is that behind every great person there have been one or more great teachers inspiring them.
 Scientists, writers, leaders, the list goes on, all guided by the hand of a teacher.
 Maybe not always in the traditional sense but always a teacher.

 I decided to be a teacher because I wanted to do something worthwhile in my life, I love working with kids, no day is the same, they never cease to make me laugh and they are a lot more bloody interesting than the corporate robots that I’ve encountered in previous careers.
 There are some exceptions (in case they are reading this!) and they would be the ones who influenced me.

 But, what inspired you?
-Please comment below with your story.
+Email me and let me know, I’d love to hear your story.
 New teachers and those thinking of education would really benefit from hearing it.
 I’m sure they would greatly appreciate it.

 Here are some more articles you may find useful: